scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

         print(f"w2 = {w2.value}")   # Value updated by a background thread
         time.sleep(0.1)

     w3.value = 123  # Blocking write.
-This statement blocks until the device has confirmed that the variable is correctly written.
+This statement blocks until the device has confirmed that the variable is correctly written (or raise on failre).

 .. note::